Ronald0108/python-code/README.md

 # my description of the code
-python code that reeads a shapefile and outputs a txt file using functions that:
+python code that reads a shapefile and outputs a txt file using functions that:
 -compares addresses from the shapefile against dictionaries for existence through the use of loops -"filters" data by changing them from:
 --half width characters to fullwidth